chackle/EZCache/README.md

 # 📦 EZCache

 A lightweight caching and data retrieval library for iOS which aims to be as non-intrusive as possible.
+To see example usage of EZCache check out the [sample project repository](https://github.com/chackle/EZCache).

 ## 🎯 Project aim